MDias04/awesome-dictionary/NOTES.md

 - Prompt user if word does not exist
   - if(word-result exists) ? show results : prompt not available
 - style rest of the app
-  - Make search icon go right with the search bar
+  - Make search icon go right with the search bar > DONE
   - When Esc is pressed and the search bar closes, close the results too
   - Change audio icon